MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ## Transition interaction models
 There are also cases where your use cases may require that utilizing more than one interaction model.
-For example, your app's "creation flow" utilizes the Hands and tools interaction model, but you want to employ a Hands-free mode for field technicians.
+For example, your app's "creation flow" utilizes the Hands and motion controllers interaction model, but you want to employ a Hands-free mode for field technicians.

-If your experience does require multiple interaction models, we've found that many end users may encounter difficulty transitioning from one model to another -- especially end users who are new to MR.
+If your experience does require multiple interaction models, we've found that many end users may encounter difficulty transitioning from one model to another -- especially users who are new to mixed reality.

 > [!Note]
 > To help guide designers and developers through choices that can be difficult in MR, we're working on more guidance for using multiple interaction models.